Haydn-Martin/Haydn-Martin.github.io/_posts/2024-02-03-You-Need-to-Know-Everything.md

 compute clusters, service maintenance, etc. is required.
 As is implementing checks on model performance and pipelines for re-training when this performance dips below a certain threshold.

-_To be fair, all of this engineering ability probably isn't required for most roles.
-There are a few different things you can do within the data science space, all with different required skill-sets.
-An ML engineer might not need to know much about the business, but will need to have strong engineering abilities.
-Some data scientists won't need to know much about engineering.
-AI Researchers will be mostly focused on theory._

 ## Business

 But you can't just use your theoretical knowledge and engineering skills to grab some data,